OctopusDeploy/blog/blog/2017-02/rfc-version-control.md

 This is similar to the approach taken by the [Kotlin DSL for TeamCity](https://confluence.jetbrains.com/display/TCD10/Kotlin+DSL), except that you get a lot more choice around how and when you run it.

-To make this feature truly shine and get people using it, I think we'd need a two extra features.
+To make this feature truly shine and get people using it, I think we'd need a few extra features.

 ### Drift detection